blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ```
     --Enable the local database for stretch
     --You must change your server name to match your environment
-    ALTER DATABASE [SmartHotel.Registration]
+    ALTER DATABASE [AdventureWorks]
     SET REMOTE_DATA_ARCHIVE = ON (SERVER = N'<your server name>.database.windows.net', CREDENTIAL = StretchDB )
     ```

 3. Execute the following code to create the stretch predicate.
 The stretch predicate allows us to define the conditions under which a row will be stretched.
-In this case the function leverages a date key column to stretch any rows prior to January 1, 2014.
+In this case the function leverages a date key column to stretch any rows prior to January 1, 2002.

     ```
     --Create the stretch predicate